 The course will help those with some treasury experience, who need to improve their grasp of treasury risk – including NEDs and senior management, as well as recent starters in treasury, and other staff who need to upskill in treasury.
 The course may be particularly useful for staff with some “second line” responsibility over treasury or balance sheet management who need to refresh, update and extend their technical knowledge.

-(Delegate feedback from our June 2018 and February 2019 courses)
+(Delegate feedback from our recent online courses)